How to become an entrepreneur in Australia in 7 easy steps

 According to some of the latest stats from government and other sources:

 In this article, we’ll break down exactly what it means to be an entrepreneur.
-We’ll get in to what entrepreneur life is really like, the pros and cons, and the (surprising!) range of pathways to success.
+We’ll get in to what entrepreneur life is really like, the pros and cons, and the diverse range of pathways to success.
 By the end, you’ll have a good idea of whether entrepreneur life is for you.

 What is an entrepreneur?